Highlighting things that our conflict and peacebuilding colleagues are doing that contribute to efforts to address the hyper-polarization problem.

 - Any other work that relates to our topics here that might be of interest to our visitors.

-- The post must address some aspect of the intractable conflict problem in a constructive way.
+- The suggested submission must address some aspect of the intractable conflict problem in a constructive way.

 - Advocacy projects must reflect an honest effort to be as constructive as possible, trying to understand and work with –or at least not further alienate--adversaries wherever possible.